Research Centers

 Malyi Center for the Study of Institutional and Legal Integrity

 The Malyi Center for the Study of Institutional and Legal Integrity is the Law School’s newest center, established in 2023.
-The Malyi Center will stimulate new research on the sources of sound institutions, their consequences, and the conditions of their endurance.
-The Malyi Center will focus on expanding academic research in international and comparative law by Law School faculty; encourage real-world impact via activities such as conferences, events, speakers’ series, and other collaborations with practitioners; and support additional scholarship in international and comparative law from the academic community outside the University.
-Professor Tom Ginsburg, a leading expert on international and comparative law, is the new center’s faculty director.
+The Malyi Center stimulates new research on the sources of sound institutions, their consequences, and the conditions of their endurance.
+The Malyi Center sponsors academic research on institutions by researchers both within the University of Chicago community and beyond and encourages real-world impact through activities such as conferences, speaker events, and visiting scholars.

 Center for Law, Philosophy, and Human Values

-The Center for Law, Philosophy, and Human Values established in 2008, sponsors speakers and conferences to support and encourage the reflective, critical, and philosophical study of human values, with a particular emphasis on the conceptual, historical, and empirical foundations of the normative systems—moral, political, and legal—in which human beings live.
-The Center’s mission encompasses not only the traditional concerns of moral, political, and legal theory—in Anglophone, European, and non-Western traditions—but also the history of thought about ethical, political, and legal questions as these bear on contemporary questions.
+The Center for Law, Philosophy, and Human Values established in 2008, sponsors speakers and conferences on a variety of topic in moral, political and legal philosophy, often at their intersection.
+The Center’s mission encompasses not only the traditional concerns of moral, political, and legal theory—in both Anglophone and European—but also the history of thought about ethical, political, and legal questions as these bear on contemporary questions.
 Traditional problems of conceptual analysis and normative justification are supplemented by attention to empirical results in the human sciences as they relate to the nature and viability of various forms of normative ordering.
-Professor Brian Leiter directs the Center.

 Becker Friedman Institute for Research in Economics